darkavenger75/mk312lite/eagle_design_files/README.md

-EAGLE board and schematic for the mk-312 lite fun box.
+EAGLE board, schematic and front panel for the mk-312 lite fun box.